Steven D. Trocha, M.D., F.A.C.S.Clinical Assistant Professor

-As a member of the Surgical Oncology team for the University Medical Group and the Multi Disciplinary Clinic at Greenville Health System in Greenville, SC, Steven Trocha provides cutting edge and often radical treatment for cancer patients.
+As a member of the Surgical Oncology team for the University Medical Group and the Multi Disciplinary Clinic at Prisma Health–Upstate in Greenville, SC, Steven Trocha provides cutting edge and often radical treatment for cancer patients.
 He specializes in the treatment of Hepatobiliary Pancreatic (HBP) tumors and melanoma and sarcomas.
 He received his medical degree from the Medical College of Wisconsin and then completed his residency in Louisiana.
 Steven went on to do his fellowship training for melanoma and sarcoma at the John Wayne Cancer Institute of Santa Monica, California.
 He recently worked with Project Amazonas and the American Embassy on a humanitarian medical trip to the Amazon.
 He sits on the National Board of Medical Examiners as a Step 3 Question Writer.
 In March of 2014, Steven became the first doctor in SC to successfully perform laparoscopic removal of lymph nodes on a patient with melanoma.

 For more information, see his Curriculum Vitae.